Shelley's Story

 The Oscars Moment

-David Pryke (what can I say?) - a long suffering best friend and business partner for 20 years.
+David Pryke (what can I say?)
+A long-suffering best friend and business partner for over 20 years.
 The man in my life that never fails to pick up the pieces.
 He somehow managed not to murder me when I dashed off and started this totally new venture with his name on it without even bothering to ask.
 (My excuse?
-It’s always better to seek forgiveness than permission!).
+It's always better to seek forgiveness than permission!).

 Better still - she made it.